 In the current real estate market, the most popular trend has become renting properties.
 Buying properties is still common but not even close to the rate at which they were a few months ago.
 With the rise of inflation, high-interest rates, and an unstable market, people are hesitant to buy property.
 Which in turn has led to the popularity of renting.
 Unfortunately, there have been some downsides to this rising popularity.
 The renting property market has become so popular it has led to a limited supply of options which then raises the price of any property that is available.
 As well as raising the rent for current renters across Canada.

 It depends on the situation you are in as a buyer, seller, or renter.

 You have a lot of leverage when it comes to buying a property.
 You have a surplus of options to pick from and don’t have to settle on a property you aren’t entirely in love with.
 Negotiation leverage and more importantly time to decide.

 You will have trouble getting the same amount of attention listings were getting a few months ago when some listings were barely on the market for a week.
-It may take some time to find the right buyer interested in your property and give the buyer an advantage in lowering the price that you listed the property at.
+It may take some time to find the right buyer interested in your property and give the buyer an advantage in lowering the price at which you listed the property.
 Patience will be a key factor in dealing with this current market as a seller, if not, I would consider not listing your property in this current market.

 The current market situation has made things a little bit more difficult than usual.
 When looking for a property to rent be prepared to see prices higher than expected in recent years.
 If you are already renting expect to see that the current rent raise is higher than expected.
 In some areas across the country, for example, in Ontario, landlords could raise rent to the highest this country has seen in over a decade.

 Everybody’s situation is different, but we hope you keep this data and advice in mind when navigating the current real estate market.
-Hopefully, this guide has helped and made it easier for you moving forward.
+Hopefully, this guide has helped and made it easier for you to move forward.